 The Wall!
 It seems like you can see it from miles away and it’s just calling your name waiting for you.
 We actually thought once we got to the wall we were almost finished with the hike.
 We were sadly mistaken.
 So just remember once you get to The Wall you’re probably around halfway or a little past halfway.

 The Wall seems intimidating but is honestly quite fun.
 As long as you follow the “blue ribbons”, “pink ribbons”, and “orange circles” you shouldn’t get lost climbing up the wall.
 The rocks are all quite big and quite stable.
 But we do recommend taking your time on them.
-Especially if it’s been raining recently then they can get quite slick.
+Especially if it’s been raining in the last few days then they can get quite slick.

 The Wall was actually quite a nice break from the constant uphill climb under the gondola.
 You end up working out different muscle groups and it is really refreshing.
 Plus the views are amazing and you end up even finding a second wind to want to make it to the top.

-This section up to McKenzie Outpost may feel long but at that point, you’re nearly there.
+This section up to McKenzie Outpost may feel long but once you feel that, you’re nearly there.
 After you get off the wall, you will continue to follow the markings through the forest before you end up back under the gondola.

 It may seem like you are off the main path because you have to go over and under a few trees.
 It may even seem like you are going too far off the path but do not worry.